trxdave/photography-blog/README.md

 # Bugs

+During the development and testing phases of this project, several bugs were identified and subsequently fixed.
+Below is a summary of the bugs encountered, along with the steps taken to resolve them.

+### Bug List and Fixes

+1. Bug: Navigation Menu Not Collapsing on Mobile
+- Description: On mobile devices, the navigation menu was not collapsing correctly after a menu item was selected, leaving the menu open and obstructing content.
+- Cause: The JavaScript responsible for toggling the navigation menu was not correctly targeting the collapse element.
+- Fix: Updated the JavaScript to properly target the collapse element and added an event listener to close the menu after a link is clicked.
+- Status: Fixed

+2. Bug: Image Upload Fails on Certain File Types
+- Description: Users reported that the image upload feature would fail when attempting to upload certain file types, such as .gif and .bmp.
+- Cause: The server-side validation was too restrictive, only allowing .jpg and .png files.
+- Fix: Updated the validation rules to include additional image file types and added appropriate error handling to inform the user if an unsupported file type is uploaded.
+- Status: Fixed

+3. Bug: Form Validation Errors Not Displaying
+- Description: When users submitted forms with invalid data, the form would refresh but not display any validation error messages, leaving users unaware of what needed to be corrected.
+- Cause: The form template was not properly rendering the validation error messages passed from the backend.
+- Fix: Updated the form templates to correctly display validation errors by including error messages next to each form field.
+- Status: Fixed

+4. Bug: 500 Internal Server Error on Photo Detail Page
+- Description: Users occasionally encountered a 500 Internal Server Error when attempting to view the Photo Detail page.
+- Cause: The issue was caused by a null reference in the database when trying to fetch details for a photo that had been deleted or did not exist.
+- Fix: Implemented additional checks to ensure that the photo exists before attempting to load the detail page, and provided a user-friendly error message if the photo is not found.
+- Status: Fixed

+5. Bug: Slow Load Times on Blog Page
+- Description: The Blog page was experiencing slow load times, especially when there were many posts with large images.
+- Cause: Images were not being optimized for web display, leading to unnecessarily large file sizes.
+- Fix: Integrated image compression on upload and added lazy loading for images to improve page load times.
+- Status: Fixed

 # Heroku Deployment

 This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.